Chinmoy Krishna Das: Sedition case

 During the 25 October rally, it is alleged that some youth raised saffron flag on the Independence Monument at the New Market intersection in Chittagong.
 It is further alleged that this flag was over the national flag of Bangladesh and thus amounted to sedition.

 A local leader of the Bangladesh Nationalist Party (BNP) named Firoz Khan registered a case of sedition against 19 people, including Das.
 The others included Ajay Datta, coordinator of Hindu Jagaran Mancha (a separate organisation) and Leela Raj Das, chief priest of ISKCON Chittagong Temple.
 Firoz Khan was soon expelled from BNP for filing the case without informing the party, as per Dhaka Tribune.
 The expulsion letter cited involvement in "activities contrary to the party's principles".
-Hindu Jagaran Mancha leaders staged protest demanding the withdrawal of the case.
+Hindu Jagaran Mancha leaders staged a protest demanding the withdrawal of the case.

 On 25 November 2024, Das was arrested by Dhaka Metropolitan Police at the Hazrat Shahjalal International Airport in Dhaka.
 He was charged with sedition for disrespecting the national flag.
-He was presented before the Chattogram Sixth Metropolitan Magistrate's Court on 26 November 2024, where Magistrate Kazi Shariful Islam rejected his bail application and ordered detention.
+He was presented before the Chattogram Sixth Metropolitan Magistrate's Court on 26 November 2024, where Magistrate Kazi Shariful Islam rejected his bail application and ordered his detention.
 His lawyers requested that he be allowed to follow religious practices while in custody, to which the court instructed compliance with prison regulations.

-Following his bail being rejected, his followers protested in front of the court building, which became violent after clashing with the law enforcing forces.
-During the violence, a lawyer named Saiful Islam Alif was hacked to death by some individual.
-His death resulted nationwide counter protests by the lawyers and other organisations demanding a ban on ISKCON.
-Lawyers at Chittagong court boycotted the judicial proceedings on the next day.
+Upon his bail being rejected, his followers protested in front of the court building, which became violent after clashing with law enforcement forces.
+During the violence, a lawyer named Saiful Islam Alif was hacked to death by an individual.
+His death resulted in nationwide counter-protests by the lawyers and other organisations demanding a ban on ISKCON.
+Lawyers at Chittagong court boycotted the judicial proceedings the next day.
 Chief Adviser Muhammad Yunus denounced the killing and urged for proper inquiry of the incident.

-On 3 December, the bail plea hearing was postponed further to 2 January 2025 as no lawyer came on his behalf.
-No lawyer turned up to the hearing, which has been explained with fears of threat and pressure from "a politically motivated lawyers group".
+On 3 December, Das' bail plea hearing was postponed further to 2 January 2025 as no lawyer was present on his behalf.
+This absence has been explained to be out of fears of threat and pressure from "a politically motivated lawyers group".
 On 30 April 2025, he was granted bail by the High Court Division.
-The Students Against Discrimination held rallies demanding cancellation of the bail and ban on ISKCON.
-Justice Md Rezaul Haque of the Appellate Division halted his bail.
+The Students Against Discrimination activists held rallies demanding cancellation of the bail and ban on ISKCON.
+Justice Md.
+Rezaul Haque of the Appellate Division halted his bail.